Here is a bit of information about how this work started.

-I had different chores at the graveyard, one of them was to receive boxes with ashes that undertakers brought to the graveyard, and take them to the chapel.
+I had different chores at the graveyard, one of them was to take care of boxes with ashes that undertakers brought to the graveyard, and take them to the chapel.
 There was no order in that chapel.
 The boxes stood everywhere, upside down, on chairs, on the floor, and on the hat rack.
-I thought it was unworthy and complained about it to the ordinary staff, but they thought I was just oversensitive.
+I thought it was unworthy and I complained about it to the ordinary staff, but they thought I was just oversensitive.

-I brought the ashes in to the boss and said that this man must not to be placed in the chapel among the other´s, and that we had to bury his ashes immediatly, because I knew his partner was also sick.
-And early next morning, he was buried.
+I became very upset and brought the ashes to the boss and said that this box, this man, must not to be placed in the chapel among the other´s, and that we had to bury his ashes immediately, because I knew his partner was also sick.
+And early next morning, his ashes were buried.

-After that I started preparing for this work, having no idea it would take so many years.
+After that I started preparing for this work, having no idea where it would take me, nor that it would take so many years.

 In 2018 I published a book called There are few who talk about them.
-It is a diary from 1985 until 2018, where I present notes and interviews with people with AIDS, family members, partners, and also people working with AIDS, like nurses, a priest, and an undertaker.
+It is a diary from 1985, when I made my first note about AIDS, until 2018, where I present notes and interviews with people with AIDS, family members, partners, and also people working with AIDS, nurses, a priest, and an undertaker.
 That is the Swedish part of the work.

-What I will do here is something similar, but most of it has to do with the people I met in San Francisco, in 1987.
+What I will do here is something similar, but most of it has to do with the people I met in San Francisco and Oakland, in 1987.

-It has been my hope to make a book, but I think it is wise to do it this way, as I am growing older – and I don´t want us to have worked in vain.
+It has been my hope to make a book, but I think it is wise to do it this way.
+It is really hard to get a book published, especially on this subject, and so long ago – and I don´t want the people I have interviewed and followed to have given of themselves to me, in vain.